vertinski/emojiman/README.md

 ## Features

 - Real-time pose detection and tracking.
-- Overlay emojis on the nose.
+- Overlay emojis on the face.
 - Overlay images of hands and boots on corresponding body parts.
 - Detect when a cigarette is close to the face and display smoke effect.